 You can now research some of your Caribbean ancestors without leaving Solihull, thanks to the efforts of the Solihull and Birmingham Caribbean family history group and the Jamaican Family Roots Group.

 Prior to the discontinuation of the FamilySearch microfilming service on 1 September 2017, the groups that meet at the Core Library Solihull ordered many microfilms of Caribbean records for viewing locally.

 The microfilms are still available to view during normal library opening hours but no further records can be ordered.
-There is a list of the Caribbean records we hold and an individual island register.

 Beginning your research

 The basic principles of family history apply wherever your ancestors are from.

 Births, marriages and deaths

 Records of births, marriages and deaths are the most vital records for family history.

 Before the establishment of civil registration, church records of baptism, marriage and burial are particularly useful.